cjmartin/cjmartin.github.com/_posts/2025-01-15-yay-cameras-intro.md

 time: 10:28 AM PDT
 ---

-I'm working on a new personal project from a very old idea, it's called **Yay Cameras**, and it will be a site about...
+I'm working on a new personal project from a very old idea, it's called _Yay Cameras!_, and it will be a site about...
 Cameras!

 I've always loved cameras.
 I've never been a particularly excellent _photographer_, but I've always been interested in technology, and cameras are the coolest technology that was available to normal people like me, even before computers and video games; cameras were (are) magic.

 My first digital camera was a [Toshiba PDR-2](https://www.vintagedigitalcameras.com/toshiba).
 It was a crazy little thing with a PCMCIA card interface that flipped out of the back to interface with a PC, and I'm shocked that I (read: my mom) even had a computer with a PCMCIA slot to plug it into.
 I remember taking that camera with me on my first international trip when I was ~15, but I have no idea what happened to any photos that I took.
 The internet wasn't quite ready for them at the time.

 Over the subsequent years I've had dozens of cameras.
 Before our phones took over, I would wonder the camera section of the electronics store just to see what was new.
-The idea for **Yay Cameras** is a website where cameras get "profile pages" with sample photos and videos, links to photographers who use them, suggested accessories, etc. I imagine it as a place where people interested in ~photography~ cameras can go to see what's new, research a new camera, or connect with others for tips and advice.
+The idea for _Yay Cameras!_ is a website where cameras get "profile pages" with sample photos and videos, links to photographers who use them, suggested accessories, etc. I imagine it as a place where people interested in ~~photography~~ cameras can go to see what's new, research a new camera, or connect with others for tips and advice.

 Will there be interest in this?
 I'm not sure, but that's not really the point.
 I want to build it for my own interest.

-## "This Is My Cam!"
+## "This is my Cam!"

-This project has roots in a hack day app I built back in 2012 called ["This Is My Cam!"](https://roundhere.net/journal/Photo-Hack-Day-SF/).
+This project has roots in a hack day app I built back in 2012 called _[This is my Cam!](https://roundhere.net/journal/Photo-Hack-Day-SF/)_.
 The app let Flickr users generate profile pages for their cameras using their uploaded photos.
 It was fun, simple, and surprisingly popular.

-Here are some screenshots of "This Is My Cam!":
+Here are some screenshots of _This is my Cam!_:

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/cjmartin/albums/72177720323189490" title="This is my Cam!"><img src="https://live.staticflickr.com/7258/7751325904_9927b3e2a8_z.jpg" width="640" height="443" alt="This is my Cam!"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>